bstiq/keyboard-pcb-guide/README.md

 ![reset](https://puu.sh/tlN4L/618c8ec2fc.png)

-Now let's put a 10k resistor named R2 on HWB/PE2 pin and connect it to ground.
+Now let's put a 10k resistor on HWB/PE2 pin and connect it to ground.
 We want a resistor here because it tells the microcontroller that when we press the reset button, we want to go into the bootloader so that we can flash a new layout onto it!

 ![hwb](https://puu.sh/tlJ3y/fc56dc3b1a.png)

 Next, let's add our USB port.
-Add the `USB_mini_micro_B` component from the keyboard_parts library and call it J1.
-Connect VUSB to VCC and Uvcc, and put two 22 ohm resistors R3 and R4 between the D- and D+ connections.
+Add the `USB_mini_micro_B` component from the keyboard_parts library.
+Connect VUSB to VCC and Uvcc, and put two 22 ohm resistors between the D- and D+ connections.
 Connect GND and SHIELD together and connect them to ground.
 Also, add decoupling capacitors for VUSB, with the largest value on the left (TODOOOOOOOOOOO explain why, datasheet yada yada).
-And lastly, put a 1uF capacitor C8 between UCap and GND (TODOTODOTODOTODOTODOTODOTODOTODOTODO justify):
+And lastly, put a 1uF capacitor between UCap and GND (TODOTODOTODOTODOTODOTODOTODOTODOTODO justify):

 ![usb](pics/usb.PNG)